Spectrality of product-form self-similar measures and tiles: Introduction

-In this section, we investigate the spectral and tiling properties of self-similar sets generated by the product-form like digit sets, which is closely connected to the one-dimensional Fuglede conjecture.
-Recall that if $\rho^{-1}=\#D$ and the attractor $T(\rho,D)$ defined by \eqref{eqa} has nonempty interior, then $T(\rho,D)$ tiles $\mathbb{R}$ by translations \cite{LW_1996} and is called a \emph{self-similar tile}.
-In the context of the Fuglede conjecture, it is thus natural to ask whether such a self-similar tile is also a spectral set.
-This problem is at the heart of the ``tile $\Rightarrow$ spectral set" direction of the Fuglede conjecture in $\mathbb{R}$.
-Therefore, the spectrality of self-similar (and more generally, self-affine) tiles has been extensively studied in the literature.
+In this section, we investigate the spectral and tiling properties of self-similar sets generated by product-form digit sets, which are closely connected to the one-dimensional Fuglede conjecture.

+Recall that if $\rho^{-1}=\#D$ and the attractor $T:=T(\rho,D)$ defined by \eqref{eqa} has a nonempty interior, then $T$ is known to tile $\mathbb{R}$ by translations \cite{LW_1996}; such a set is called a \emph{self-similar tile}.
+Within the context of Fuglede's conjecture, it is highly natural to ask whether such a self-similar tile is necessarily a spectral set.
+This question lies at the heart of the ``tile implies spectral'' direction of the conjecture in $\mathbb{R}$.
+Consequently, the spectrality of self-similar (and, more generally, self-affine) tiles has been the subject of extensive study in the literature.

 In dimension one, Kenyon \cite{Ken1992} studied tile digit sets using number-theoretic methods.
-Coven and Meyerowitz \cite{CM} introduced the (T1) and (T2) conditions for the spectrality of self-similar tiles.
-Lagarias and Wang \cite{LW_1996,LW_1996_2} introduced product-form and modulo product-form digit sets.
-Lai et al.~\cite{Lai2017} and Fu et al.~\cite{Fu-He-Lau2015} studied the spectrality of the corresponding self-similar tiles.
-In higher dimensions, An and Lau \cite{An2019} studied self-affine tiles generated by the expanding matrix $pI_{2}$, where $p$ is prime.
-More recently, Li and Rao \cite{LR_2025} extended several characterization results to self-affine tiles in $\mathbb{R}^{n}$ and obtained certain spectral properties of self-similar tiles in $\mathbb{R}$.
-Chen et al.~\cite{Chen-Liu-Zheng2024} further proved that the generalized Sierpiski-type set is a spectral set if and only if it is a self-affine tile.
+Later, Coven and Meyerowitz \cite{CM} famously introduced the (T1) and (T2) conditions, which deeply influenced the spectral characterization of finite sets and self-similar tiles.
+Lagarias and Wang \cite{LW_1996,LW_1996_2} formalized the notions of product-form and modulo product-form digit sets, while the spectrality of their corresponding self-similar tiles was subsequently investigated by Fu et al.~\cite{Fu-He-Lau2015} and Lai et al.~\cite{Lai2017}.
+In higher dimensions, An and Lau \cite{An2019} examined self-affine tiles generated by the expanding matrix $pI_{2}$, where $p$ is a prime.
+More recently, Li and Rao \cite{LR_2025} extended several characterization results to self-affine tiles in $\mathbb{R}^{n}$ and obtained specific spectral properties for self-similar tiles in $\mathbb{R}$.
+Furthermore, Chen et al.~\cite{Chen-Liu-Zheng2024} proved that a generalized Sierpi\'{n}ski-type set is a spectral set if and only if it is a self-affine tile.

-As a consequence of Theorem \ref{1.2}, we obtain the following result on tiling and spectral properties for the self-similar set generated by product-form like digit sets.
+As a direct consequence of Theorem \ref{1.2}, we establish the following equivalence between the tiling and spectral properties for self-similar sets generated by product-form digit sets, thereby verifying Fuglede's conjecture for this specific class of fractals.